-Prior to the start of the M3-year, all rising M3 students will be notified to visit the Castle Branch website to begin their application process.
-If their clinical clerkship site requires DS, then they will set up an appointment for a DS.
+Prior to the start of the M3-year, all rising M3 students will be notified to visit the CastleBranch website to begin their registration process.

-- Students visiting the site (www.castlebranch.com) for the first time will be asked to register with a Package Code that will be supplied.
+- Students visiting the site (www.castlebranch.com) will be asked to register with a Package Code that will be supplied.
 Students will review contents of the package and review costs.
-The student will then be asked to read and approve the agreement, authorize the tests and grant permission to Castle Branch[TM] to share information with the appropriate parties at Stritch. - The student will then be asked to enter personal information such as name, address, social security number (necessary for future Criminal Background checks), and their 11 digit (including leading zeroes) Loyola ID number that is available on their LOCUS account, email address and so on.
-Students will be asked to create a password (your e-mail address is your login name) and select a security image. - The student will then select the drug test link and will be directed to a location close to them.
+The student will then be asked to read and approve the agreement, authorize the tests, and grant permission to Castle BranchTM to share information with the appropriate parties at Stritch. - The student will then be asked to enter personal information such as name, address, social security number (necessary for future Criminal Background checks), and their 11-digit (including leading zeroes) Loyola ID number that is available on their LOCUS account, email address and so on.

+- Students will be asked to create a password (your e-mail address is your login name) and select a security image. - The student will then select the drug test link and will be directed to a location close to them.
 Payment for this initial DS test is the responsibility of the student and is expected at that time.
 The site accepts credit cards, money orders and electronic payments (credit card payments can be paid in full or split into three separate payments).

 Successfully passing the drug screening protocol is required before a student may begin the clinical portion of the third year.
-It is strongly advised that students register and if required begin testing prior to June 1st.
+It is strongly advised that students register and begin testing prior to April 15th.

 A student with a positive test for controlled substances may be contacted by the Medical Records Office (MRO) of Castle Branch for more information such as use of prescribed medication, or presence of other health related issues that could influence assay results.
-All prescriptions must be current and prescribed in the student's name and ordered by their physician.
+All prescriptions must be current, prescribed in the student's name, and ordered by their physician.

 Failure to provide acceptable documentation regarding possible use of prescription drugs that could confound the assay will result in a positive test result recorded for that student.
-Failure to respond to a query from Castle Branch[TM] within three days of initial contact will require that a positive test result be recorded for that student.
+Failure to respond to a query from Castle BranchTM within three days of initial contact will require that a positive test result be recorded for that student.